ckeditor/ckeditor5/packages/ckeditor5-paste-from-office/docs/features/paste-from-google-docs.md

 # Pasting content from Google Docs

-Pasting content from Google Docs into CKEditor 5 is possible thanks to the {@link module:paste-from-office/pastefromoffice~PasteFromOffice} plugin.
+The Paste from Google Docs feature is provided through the {@link module:paste-from-office/pastefromoffice~PasteFromOffice} plugin.

-When enabled in the editor, any content pasted from Google Docs will maintain the original structure and formatting including basic text styling, heading levels, links, lists, tables, and images.
+This feature allows you to paste content from Google Docs and maintain the original structure and formatting.
+After creating a document in Google Docs you can simply copy it to CKEditor 5 and retain basic text styling, heading levels, links, lists, tables and images.

+When the plugin is enabled, it automatically detects Google Docs content and transforms its structure and formatting to clean HTML which is then transformed into semantic content by the editor.

 <info-box info>
 	The Paste from Office plugin only preserves content formatting and structures that are included in your CKEditor 5 build.
 This means that you may need to add missing features such as font color or text alignment to your build.
 Read more in the [Automatic content filtering](#automatic-content-filtering) section below.
 </info-box>

 <info-box info>
 	The {@link module:paste-from-office/pastefromoffice~PasteFromOffice} plugin also allows you to paste content from Microsoft Word.
-See the {@link features/paste-from-word "Pasting content from Microsoft Word"} guide to learn more.
+See the {@link features/paste-from-word Pasting content from Microsoft Word} guide to learn more.
 </info-box>

 ## Demo

-To test how Paste from Office works, open the [sample Google Docs document](https://docs.google.com/document/d/1a9YzJidjxRPrxY9BL4ZReNFkPAgd_ItnZoFxcjSiJ4U/edit?usp=sharing), open it, copy the content and paste it into CKEditor 5 below.
+To test how Paste from Office works, open the [sample Google Docs document](https://docs.google.com/document/d/1a9YzJidjxRPrxY9BL4ZReNFkPAgd_ItnZoFxcjSiJ4U/edit?usp=sharing), open it, copy the content, and paste it into CKEditor 5 below.

 {@snippet features/paste-from-office}